minnesotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Find Old Inmate Records in Minnesota

 Interested persons must contact the Records Management Division of the Department of Corrections via phone at (651) 361–7330 or fax at (651) 643–3588.
 The division also processes inquiries via email at CO-Records.DOC@state.mn.us.
-The requester must know and provide the inmate’s name, approximate date of incarceration, and physical description in his/her correspondence with Records Management.
+The requester must know and provide the inmate's name, approximate date of incarceration, and physical description in their correspondence with Records Management.
 Likewise, archived inmate records are available via this online database of the Minnesota Historical Society Library.

 How do I Find Inmate Death Records in Minnesota?